stackforge/pecan/docs/source/quick_start.rst

 A few things have been created for you, so let's review them one by one:

 * **public**: All your static files (like CSS and Javascript) live here.
-If you have any images (this example app doesn't) they would live here too.
+If you have any images they would live here too.

 The remaining directories encompass your models, controllers and templates, and